awslabs/aws-lambda-web-adapter/docs/guide/src/configuration/async-init.md

 ## When to Use

 Enable this when your application has a long startup time (e.g. loading large ML models, warming caches, establishing connection pools) that might exceed the 10-second init window.

+## Not applied under SnapStart or Provisioned Concurrency

+`AWS_LWA_ASYNC_INIT` only makes sense for on-demand cold starts, where the initialization phase is short and the adapter must report init complete before a slow application is ready.
+SnapStart and Provisioned Concurrency have no such limit, and reporting early there is harmful: SnapStart would snapshot a half-initialized application, and Provisioned Concurrency would mark the environment ready while the application is still booting — the latency you provisioned concurrency to avoid.

+The adapter therefore ignores the setting when `AWS_LAMBDA_INITIALIZATION_TYPE` is `snap-start` or `provisioned-concurrency`, and logs a warning so the override is visible.